For the third time in history, Ohio High School Athletic Association principals will vote on separating tournaments for public and private schools.

-After principals rejected the measure for the first time in 2011 by a 332-303 vote, Rice sent a letter to the OHSAA asking for a vote on splitting tournaments for public and private schools, as is done in New Jersey, Texas and Florida.
-Similar efforts were resoundingly defeated in Ohio in 1978 and '93.
+After principals rejected the measure for the first time in 2011 by a vote of 332 to 303, Rice sent a letter to the OHSAA asking for a vote on splitting tournaments for public and private schools, as is done in New Jersey, Texas and Florida.
+Similar efforts were resoundingly defeated in Ohio in 1978 and 1993.

-Rice said he hopes the OHSAA will remain neutral, but Stried said that won't happen, and the OHSAA opposes separating tournaments.
+Rice hopes the OHSAA will remain neutral, but Stried said the OHSAA opposes separating tournaments.

 "We have been vocal about that in the months leading up to this moment and we'll be even more vocal about it in the months leading up to the vote," Stried said.
 "We will utilize press releases, our website, social media and the annual referendum explanation meetings in April to explain the ramifications of what could happen if that item passes."

-Fremont Ross principal Jose Hernandez, who recently completed a term on the OHSAA Board of Control, said the formula proposed by the OHSAA was the only fair way to do it, and separating private and public tournaments could lead to "dire consequences."
+Fremont Ross principal Jose Hernandez, who recently completed a term on the board of control, said separating private and public tournaments could lead to "dire consequences."